 At Christmas time, I always decorate Balboa with colorful lights around the sides and up the spars to the

 top of the mast.
 It gets quite a lot of attention in our community.
 In 2018, I

 I could simply say that I attached a red ribbon to the front of the boat, but that is

-called the "stern" or "transom," but the front of the boat is always called the "bow."
+called the "stern" but the front of a boat or ship is always called the "bow."

 Since my sailboat is named "Balboa" I called it the "Balboa bow bow" but my

 computer's "spell-check" program claimed that I was repeating myself.

 Our home is located on "Bentwood Drive."
 As you can see in the photo below, the name is likely derived from the trees

 which seem "bent" on "bowing" to the northeast.
 School children get bored while waiting for the school bus and

 repeatedly bend the Bentwood sign in the opposite direction.